anoma/nspec/docs/arch/node/engines/reads_for_environment.juvix.md

 };
 ```

+???+ quote "Arguments"

+    `evidenceStore`:
+    : The collection of validated `ReadsForEvidence` which has been submitted to the engine.

+    `verifyEvidence`:
+    : Function to validate submitted `ReadsForEvidence`.

 ## Timer Handle

 The Reads For Engine does not require a timer handle type.
 Therefore, we define the timer handle type as `Unit`.